dalgado-aws/BlogPosts/09_GoogleAppsScriptAndChatGPT.md

 We can use Google Apps Script to build a poor man's MailStrom.

-The Google Apps Script Web App will show us an aggregated view of a gmail inbox.
-Later on we can add features to the app that allows us to setup rules to automatically delete some emails.
+Our Google Apps Script Web App will show us an aggregated view of a gmail inbox.
+Later on we can add features to the app that allows us to set up rules to automatically delete some emails.

 At first, we can build a simple screen tht shows us an aggregated view of the gmail inbox that looks like below.
 We will see how a few prompts to ChatGPT can get our App up and running in no time.